jmswtlk/GitHub-ing/README.md

 See https://jmswtlk.github.io/GitHub-ing/ (and https://github.com/jmswtlk) to watch progress.

+Will be backend'ing via Jekyll for a bit (https://github.com/jmswtlk/PortalToTruth/blob/master/README.md).

 ---

 After going through some of the steps, I'm reminded of earlier work related to Joomla, Concrete 5, Wordpress, and a few others.
 So, I just now went back to see.
 Actually in 2014, started a technology blog with Wordpress.